 Raise Your Voice for Wolves—Sacramento

-Cascadia Wildlands’ supporters in Northern California should make an extra effort to attend and make comments at the US Fish and Wildlife Service field hearing on federal wolf delisting scheduled … Continue reading Raise Your Voice for Wolves—Sacramento
+Cascadia Wildlands’ supporters in Northern California should make an extra effort to attend and make comments at the US Fish and Wildlife Service field hearing on federal wolf delisting scheduled for October 2nd in Sacramento, California.
+This hearing to be held at the Clarion Inn, Martinique Ball Room, 1401 Arden Way, in Sacramento from 6 … Continue reading Raise Your Voice for Wolves—Sacramento

 On Becoming a Wolf Activist—Do the wolf waltz

 By Bob Ferris “Silence in the face of injustice is complicity with the oppressor.”
-Ginetta Sagan The title of a recent opinion piece in a Utah paper nailed it: … Continue reading On Becoming a Wolf Activist—Do the wolf waltz
+Ginetta Sagan The title of a recent opinion piece in a Utah paper nailed it: Making War on Wolves.
+Because what we are seeing out there is truly a war waged on a wildlife species.
+And like with most wars … Continue reading On Becoming a Wolf Activist—Do the wolf waltz

 USFWS Draft Wolf Delisting Rule Exit Strategy not Recovery Plan

-Statement of Cascadia Wildlands: We are exceedingly disappointed in the Obama Administration, Department of Interior and US Fish and Wildlife Service (USFWS) for abandoning science and the intent of … Continue reading USFWS Draft Wolf Delisting Rule Exit Strategy not Recovery Plan
+Statement of Cascadia Wildlands: We are exceedingly disappointed in the Obama Administration, Department of Interior and US Fish and Wildlife Service (USFWS) for abandoning science and the intent of the Endangered Species Act in their draft delisting proposal of the gray wolf in the lower 48 states.
+The USFWS's pandering to the livestock lobby … Continue reading USFWS Draft Wolf Delisting Rule Exit Strategy not Recovery Plan

 Press Release: 52 Members of Congress Urge Continued Federal Protections for Wolves in Lower 48 States